demisto/content/Packs/XSOARStorage/Integrations/XSOARStorage/README.md

 Facilitates the storage and retrieval of key/value pairs within XSOAR.
-This integration was integrated and tested with version xx of XSOAR Storage
 ## Configure XSOAR Storage on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.